Difference Between High-Level Languages and Low-Level Language

 From the above arguments; it is evident that low-level language exhibits a faster speed.

 Low-level languages are more memory-efficient and consume far less memory than high-level languages.
 Most of the time, high-level languages run inside a specific runtime environment.
 Moreover, several other programs run concurrently to increase its optimal efficiency.
 All this takes the memory consumption notches higher for a high-level language.

 High-level languages closely resemble human languages.
 It is much easier to remember English statements than a computer language.
-The low-level language is machine friendly and has just two types.
+The low-level language is machine-friendly and has just two types.
 The first is the binary language that has only 0’s and 1’s.
-The other language is the Assembly language that type of symbols called mnemonics.
+The other language is the Assembly language a type of symbol called mnemonics.
 Learning its different sets of instructions for different architecture is almost close to impossible.
 Moreover, to assimilate and learn this language, you need to have the knowledge and experience of the specific machine architecture.

 Thus, we can conclude that high-level languages are not only easy to understand and memorize but also easy to read, write and modify.